rohgarg/split-cuda/README.md

 ## TODO

+ - [ ] Add wrappers/trampolines around mmap/sbrk functions for upper half's
+       libc.
+In addition to lower half's ld.so, lower half's libc can also make these calls.
+We want to keep track of mmaps and "virtualize" the sbrk calls in order to force it to use the lower half's heap.
  - [ ] Add a dlsym-like API in the lower half to figure out addresses of CUDA API
  - [ ] Test calling a CUDA function (through upper-half's dlsym API) from the upper half
  - [ ] Add checkpoint-restart logic rom mini-DMTCP assignment